-- 12. Your bid is an irrevocable offer to purchase the asset. - 13.
+- 11. Your bid is an irrevocable offer to purchase the asset. - 12.
 Successful bidders will be asked to complete a deed information form showing how they want the title to the property to be held (vesting).
-The Deed Information form will be provided to the winning bidders and must be completed within 72 hours following the close of the auction.
+The Deed Information form will be provided to the winning bidders and must be completed within 48 hours following the close of the auction.
 The County Recorder will mail the original deed to the purchaser after recording, usually within four to six weeks.
-This deed conveys all right, title, and interest to the property in accordance with the provisions of Revenue and Taxation Code section 3712. - 14.
+This deed conveys all right, title, and interest to the property in accordance with the provisions of Revenue and Taxation Code section 3712. - 13.
 A California documentary transfer tax will be added to, and collected with, the full purchase price.
-This tax is calculated at the rate of \$.55 for each \$500 or fractional part thereof, if the purchase price exceeds \$100. - 15.
-The notification of winning bid will include the total purchase price, including documentary transfer tax, with instructions concerning the various payment methods. - 16.
-Unless otherwise noted, payment in full by wire transfer or cashier's check will be required by 4:00 p.m.
-ET, August 30, 2013, three (3) business days after sale closes.
+This tax is calculated at the rate of \$.55 for each \$500.00 or fractional part thereof, if the purchase price exceeds \$100.00. - a.
+Additionally the Santa Clara County cities below have enacted City Conveyance Tax and charge an additional tax of \$1.65 for each \$500.00 or fractional part thereof, if the purchase price exceeds \$100.00: - i.
+City of San Jose - ii.
+City of Mountain View - iii.
+City of Palo Alto - 14.
+The notification of winning bid will include the total purchase price, including documentary transfer tax, and any city conveyance tax if applicable, with instructions concerning the various payment methods. - 15.
+Unless otherwise noted, payment in full by wire transfer, electronic funds transfer or cashier's check will be required by 5:00 p.m.
+PT, January 15, 2015, three (3) business days after sale closes.
 A \$35 processing fee may be required in addition to the winning bid.
 No personal checks or credit card payments will be accepted.
 Payments in excess of the total purchase price will be refunded by mail within 30 days.
 To ensure that a cashier's check payment is received timely, please check with a reliable delivery service.
-If payment policy is not adhered to, the successful bidder may be banned from future sales. - 17.
+If payment policy is not adhered to, the successful bidder may be banned from future sales. - 16.
 A single bid deposit (plus a \$35 processing fee) may be required to bid on any and all properties offered for sale by an individual county.
 If a bid deposit is required, the amount of the deposit will be identified on each county's store front or on the individual asset description.
-Bid Deposits must be in the form of a wire transfer or cashiers check and must be in the custody of Bid4Assets no later than Tuesday, August 20, 2013, at 4:00 p.m.
-ET (1:00 p.m.
-PT).
-Please contact Bid4Assets directly for instructions and questions pertaining to Bid Deposits. - 18.
+Bid Deposits must be in the form of a wire transfer or cashiers check and must be in the custody of Bid4Assets no later than Monday, January 5, 2015 at 1:00 p.m.
+PT (4:00 p.m.
+ET).
+Please contact Bid4Assets directly for instructions and questions pertaining to Bid Deposits. - 17.
 Only a successful bidder has the opportunity to purchase County assets.
 If the successful bidder defaults, under California State Law, the County cannot resort to the second highest bidder, and will be required to take appropriate legal action against the bidder who defaults.
-Failure on the part of the successful bidder to consummate the sale within the specified time shall result in the forfeiture of the deposit made and all rights that the purchaser may have had with respect to the property. - 19.
-The successful bidder may take possession of the property after the tax deed to purchaser has been recorded.
-Most title companies will not insure title on properties sold at public auction for at least one (1) year after the tax deed has been recorded.
-Legal action to challenge a tax sale must be commenced within one (1) year of the tax deed recording date.

-20. ALL SALES ARE FINAL.
+Failure on the part of the successful bidder to consummate the sale within the specified time shall result in the forfeiture of the deposit made and all rights that the purchaser may have had with respect to the property. - 18.
+The successful bidder may take possession of the property after the tax deed to purchase has been recorded.
+Many title companies may not insure title on properties sold at public auction for at least one (1) year after the tax deed has been recorded.
+Legal action to challenge a tax sale must be commenced within one (1) year of the tax deed recording date. - 19.
+ALL SALES ARE FINAL.
 THERE ARE ABSOLUTELY NO REFUNDS.